muxall/RPTCQ-LCD/README.md

 This library is part of my BBQ Controller for Traeger BBQ Grills project.
 For more info go to www.muxall.com.

-There is an example Arduino sketch main.ino and it wasn't tested.
+There is an example Arduino sketch main.ino: it wasn't tested.